teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 ## Atomization

+Once the duplicate records have been removed, we can examine the content of the "Categories" column more closely.
+Different categories are separated from each other by pipe (\|).
+Each entry can be assigned to more than one category.
+To leverage those keywords, the values in the Categories column must be split into individual cells using the pipe character.

 > <hands-on-title>Atomization</hands-on-title>
 >
-> Once the duplicate records have been removed, we can have a closer look at the Categories column.
-Different categories are separated from each other by pipe (\|).
-Each entry can have more
-> than one category.
-In order to analyze in detail the use of the keywords, the values of the Categories column need to be split up into individual cells on the basis of the pipe character.
 > 1. Click on the triangle on the left of `Categories`, hover over `edit cells`, and click on `Split multi-valued cells...`.
 >
 >    ![Atomization of Categories](images/split_multi_valued_cells.png)